yungshenglu/Dcard-Reader/README.md

    - Usage: Fetch the list of posts on Dcard
    - Params:
       - `before` (Number):
-         - Return the posts after this ID.
+         - Return the posts after this ID
-         - If `before` is 0, it will seems to be the first fetching.
+         - If `before` is 0, it will seems to be the first fetching
    - URL:
       - `before != 0`: `https://www.dcard.tw/v2/posts?before={before}`
       - `before = 0`: `https://www.dcard.tw/v2/posts?popular=true`